 His mouth twisted in sympathy.
 Well he could believe it.
 His own dreams sometimes kept him awake at night, too tense to sleep.

 He started quizzing her about the various remedies she had tried, and they spent the rest of the night talking with each other.

 Over the next few weeks, they settled into a routine together.
 Hermione was intrigued by her own growing affection for him, but decided to wait to say anything.
 There were still moments of strangeness—moments where it hit her that she had married someone she knew in a very different sort of arena than the one required for marriage.
 But there were moments when she relaxed utterly with him, becoming for an instant the woman she might have been had she not lived through the war when so many others died.

 They usually had breakfast in their rooms, and then lunch and dinner in the hall.
 As the days went by, and more of the staff returned, they found themselves having to explain their marriage repeatedly.
 Most of them took the news in stride, but it was still quite the shock for the professors, who had known Severus for years, and who had been looking forward to working with Hermione, to learn that the two had married, apparently spontaneously.

 They worked out their class schedules, bickered about the advisability of teaching certain topics to different years, and managed to spend time simply being together without working.
 The nights when Hermione couldn't sleep usually resulted in him reading to her until she finally managed to rest for a few hours.
 More than once, one of them woke from a nightmare, voice hoarse with shouting, to realize that the other was there.

 The first time Severus woke, shaking from a dream, to find Hermione holding him close, another wave of realization hit him about his feelings for her.
-He was falling headlong into something entirely new, and it terrified as much as it exhilarated him.
+He was falling headlong into something entirely new, and it terrified him.